-COVID-19: NY Tolls Statue of Limitations Deadline to File Lawsuits
+COVID-19: NY Tolls Statute of Limitations Deadline to File Lawsuits

 In response to the coronavirus COVID-19 pandemic, New York Governor Andrew Cuomo recently signed an Executive Order tolling the statute of limitations for all civil claims, including personal injury lawsuits until April 19, 2020.
 The statute of limitations is a deadline of a legal claim, prescribing the last day on which a lawsuit may be filed based on an incident.
 If that date is missed, it may be impossible to pursue the claims in court.